neondatabase-labs/clerk-nextjs-neon-rls-authorize/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# Neon Authorize + Clerk Example (SQL from the Backend)
+# Neon RLS Authorize + Clerk Example (SQL from the Backend)

-A quick start Next.js template demonstrating secure user authentication and authorization using Neon Authorize with Clerk integration.
+A quick start Next.js template demonstrating secure user authentication and authorization using Neon RLS Authorize with Clerk integration.
 This guide primarily uses SQL from the backend to enforce row-level security policies.

 ## Features

 - Next.js application with TypeScript
 - User authentication powered by Clerk
-- Row-level security using Neon Authorize
+- Row-level security using Neon RLS Authorize
 - Database migrations with Drizzle ORM
 - Ready-to-deploy configuration for Vercel, Netlify, and Render